The Low Stability of High Income

 One of my previous employers had a rule where they would vest all of my RSU if I were to die while employed there.

-• clipsy 9 months ago
+• clipsy a year ago

 > One of my previous employers had a rule where they would vest all of my RSU if I were to die while employed there.